+The height of the sun, depending on the location on Earth, time of day and season, and the sea conditions, influences the actual amount of light that is refracted, absorbed, or reflected upward.
+Scatter, backscatter, and wavelength-dependent light absorption reduce the amount of light reaching the underwater environment.
+Light is more absorbed in rough seas, whereas it is highly reflected in calm waters that act as a mirror surface.

-Light rays are refracted by wavy surface, producing bright patterns, known as caustics, that are unfavorable for photogrammetric applications because they could affect the automatic extraction of 2D features in images, as well as produce poor quality object texture.
-The intensity of light caustics depends on sun elevation, water turbidity and depth, with the effect that is significantly reduced already after a few meters’ depth (Floor, 2005).
+Light rays are refracted by wavy surfaces, producing bright patterns known as caustics.
+These patterns are unfavorable for photogrammetric applications because they could affect the automatic extraction of 2D features in images and produce poor-quality object texture.
+The intensity of light caustics depends on sun elevation, water turbidity, and depth, with the effect significantly reduced after a few meters’ depth (Floor, 2005).

-A broad technical literature exists on the physical properties of water and its influence on the image formation for underwater photogrammetry applications (XXX, YYY, ZZZ).
-However, these resources can be overwhelming and of difficult comprehension for new practitioners, especially those with limited technical background.
-For the above reasons, novel teaching paradigms are more and more demanded.
-These may leverage advanced digital technologies, such as computer simulations, augmented and virtual reality, game based learning approaches, to cite a few.
+A broad technical literature exists on the physical properties of water and its influence on image formation for underwater photogrammetry applications (Morel, 1974; Jaffe, 1990; Bryson et al., 2013).
+However, these resources can be overwhelming and challenging for new practitioners, especially those with limited technical background.
+For the above reasons, novel teaching paradigms are increasingly in demand.
+These may leverage advanced digital technologies, such as computer simulations, augmented and virtual reality, and game-based learning approaches, to cite a few.

-In recent years, the potentialities of simulation platforms have become increasingly evident both for research purposes (Nakath et al., 2022; Wang et al, 2019) and educational goals (Luhmann et al., 2022).
-Among the different reasons, we can include: the possibility to simulate environments that are difficult to access, perform a statistically significant number of tests, lowering costs, the possibility of systematically varying and controlling the different variables involved.
+In recent years, the potentialities of simulation platforms have become increasingly evident both for research purposes (Nakath et al., 2022; Zwilgmeyer et al., 2021; Wang et al., 2019) and for educational goals (Luhmann et al., 2022).
+Among the different reasons, we can include the possibility of simulating environments that are difficult to access, performing a statistically significant number of tests, lowering costs, and systematically varying and controlling the different variables involved.
 Still, simulation solutions present limitations, as evidenced by the fact that they remain a very active research topic.
-At the same time, the potential offered by these solutions is undeniable in the educational context or in cases where researchers and practitioners have limited resources.
+At the same time, these solutions have undeniable potential in the educational context or in cases where researchers and practitioners have limited access to real-world resources.

 Objective and goals of the POSER project

-The aim of POSER, an ISPRS funded Education and Capacity Building Initiative, is to build an educational simulation platform, as a means to create a learning environment where idealized scenarios and datasets for underwater photogrammetry will enable students and practitioners to actively learn surveying skills and best practices by isolating relevant variables within a closed environment.
-So, while the project primarily pursues educational purposes, it will certainly also contribute to the improvement of simulation platforms in a research context.
+The aim of POSER, an ISPRS-funded Education and Capacity Building Initiative, is to build an educational simulation platform as a means to create a learning environment for students and practitioners.
+In this frame, idealized scenarios and datasets for underwater photogrammetry will enable the users to actively learn surveying skills and best practices by isolating relevant variables within a closed environment.
+So, while the project primarily pursues educational purposes, it will also contribute to improving simulation platforms applied in research contexts.

-Working in a cross-discipline team of oceanographers, archaeologists, metrology experts, data analysts, and instructional designers, we have devised a highly versatile empirical framework to test and compare the common methods used in large scale underwater structure from motion (SfM) and multi-view stereo (MVS) reconstruction, to help establish and communicate best practices, and to educate the community regarding the key principles at play and clearly demonstrate the effects of improper planning and data acquisition strategies.
-We employ a customizable open-source digital simulator, made publicly available, with the goal of beginning the communal, cross disciplinary development of rigorous standards for field captured data.
+Working in a cross-disciplinary team of geomatics experts, oceanographers, archaeologists, data analysts, and instructional designers, we have devised a highly versatile empirical framework to test and compare the standard methods used in large-scale underwater structure from motion (SfM) and multi-view stereo (MVS) reconstruction, to help establish and communicate best practices, and to educate the community regarding the fundamental principles at play and demonstrate the effects of improper planning and data acquisition strategies.
+We employ a customizable open-source digital simulator, made publicly available, with the goal of beginning the communal, cross disciplinary development of rigorous standards for field-captured data.